-Here are some helpful apps that show this information in a user-friendly format:
+Here are some helpful apps that show this information in a

-• Aurora Alerts is a great app for incorporating aurora predictions with current weather in an easy-to-read format.
-SpaceWeatherLive is a bit more in-depth and a reliable source.

-For live updates, the Saskatchewan Aurora Hunters Facebook group is a great source of information.
+- Aurora Alerts is a great app for incorporating aurora predictions with current weather in an easy-to-read format.
+SpaceWeatherLive is a bit more in-depth and a reliable source. - For live updates, the Saskatchewan Aurora Hunters Facebook group is a great source of information.